-Biology/Food Science Concentration: 39 hours + 13 hour core
+Biology/Food Science Concentration: 38 hours + 12 hour core

-Students graduating with a biology/food science concentration major must maintain a GPA of 2.3 or better in the biology core classes of BIO 110, 200, 320, 325 and complete MAT 180 Applied Probability and Statistics (3) to satisfy the Mathematics General Education requirement.
+Students graduating with a biology/food science concentration major must complete MAT 180 Applied Probability and Statistics (3) to satisfy the Mathematics General Education requirement.

 BIO 200 Zoology 4

 210 Botany 4

-320 Molecular Genetics 4
+320 Molecular Genetics

-325 Ecology 4

-370 Introduction to Research
+370 Introduction to Research 2

 385 Microbiology 4

-393 Lab Techniques
+425 Evolution

-465 Continuing Research
+465 Continuing Research 1

-470 Research Project 1
+470 Research Project

-CHE 107 General Chemistry II4
+CHE 107 General Chemistry II 4

 314 Organic Chemistry 4

-FDST 405 Food Microbiology
+FDST 405 Food Microbiology 3

 406 Food Micro Lab

 451 Seminar

-LINI cl asses ()
+LINI d asses ()

-Students completing this major are strongly encouraged to take CHE 315 Organic Chemistry II (4), CHE 326 Biochemistry I (4) and MAT 140 Calculus I (5) before transferring to UNL.
+Students completing this major are strongly encouraged to take CHE 315 Organic Chemistry II (4), CHE 326 Biochemistry I (4) and MAT 140 Calculus I (5)

+before transferring to UNL.

 In addition to the required courses above, students must complete a minimum of 40 credit hours of 300 level or above course work and a minimum of 125 credit hours for a biology degree from WSC.
-WSC will waive the requirement that 24 of the last 30 hours be completed at WSC, as long as the student completes 95 credit hours\ prior to transferring to the University of Nebraska-Lincoln to complete the Biology/Food Science Major. \Note: 30 of the 95 credit hours must be taken at WSC.
+WSC will waive the requirement that 24 of the last 30 hours be completed at WSC, as long as the student completes 95 credit hours prior to transferring to the University of Nebraska-Lincoln to complete the Biology/Food Science Major.
+Note: 30 of the 95 credit hours must be taken at WSC.